xlwings/xlwings-server/docs/custom_functions.md

 ## Asynchronous functions

-Custom functions are always asynchronous, meaning that the cell will show `#BUSY!` during calculation, allowing you to continue using Excel: custom function don't block Excel's user interface.
+Custom functions are always asynchronous, meaning that the cell will show `#BUSY!` during calculation, allowing you to continue using Excel: custom functions don't block Excel's user interface.

 ## Streaming functions ("RTD functions")